Cavalcade of America

 Cavalcade of America is an anthology drama series that was sponsored by the DuPont Company, although it occasionally presented musicals, such as an adaptation of Show Boat, and condensed biographies of popular composers.
 It was initially broadcast on radio from 1935 to 1953, and on television from 1952 to 1957.
-Originally on CBS, the series pioneered the use of anthology drama for company audio advertising.
+Originally on CBS Radio, the series pioneered the use of anthology drama for company audio advertising.
+The series moved to the NBC Red Network, NBC Blue network, and NBC Radio Network.

-Cavalcade of America documented historical events using stories of individual courage, initiative and achievement, often with feel-good dramatizations of the human spirit's triumph against all odds.
-The series was intended to improve DuPont's public image after World War I. The company's motto, "Maker of better things for better living through chemistry," was read at the beginning of each program, and the dramas emphasized humanitarian progress, particularly improvements in the lives of women, often through technological innovation.
+Radio

 Background

+DuPont's motto, "Maker of better things for better living through chemistry," was read at the beginning of each program, and the dramas emphasized humanitarian progress, particularly improvements in the lives of women, often through technological innovation.

-The show started as part of a successful campaign to reinvigorate DuPont.
+Cavalcade of America started as part of a successful campaign to reinvigorate DuPont.
 In the early 1930s, the Nye Committee investigations concluded that DuPont had made a fortune profiteering in World War I. The company stood accused of encouraging an arms race between World War I enemies, after being heavily subsidized by the Allies to increase black powder production.
 The negative effects of the investigation left the company demoralized, directionless and with a tarnished corporate image in the middle of the Great Depression.
+DuPont was not the only company being investigated, those were H Hercules Powder Company, General Motors Corporation, Anaconda Copper Company, United States Steel Corporation, and Bethlehem Steel Company.

 DuPont's products were primarily not for public consumption, so there was no purpose in promoting them through advertising.
 As a solution to DuPont's troubles, Roy S. Durstine, then creative director of Batten, Barton, Durstine & Osborn, proposed the creation of Cavalcade of America using the company motto.
-This was to be an important element in the successful re-branding of DuPont as an American legacy engaged in making products for the well-being of Americans and humanity in general.
+This was to be an important element in the successful rebranding of DuPont as an American legacy engaged in making products for the well-being of Americans and humanity in general.
+Durstine hired Arthur Pryor, Jr. in 1927 to head the BBDO radio department.
+Pryor either directed or oversaw the development of General Motors Family Party and The Parade of the States, Standard Oil of New York's Soconyland Sketches, and DuPont's Cavalcade of America.
+BBDO presented DuPont with two programs: a Channing Pollock monologue and Cavalcade of America.
+Lammot du Pont II and DuPont's executive committee inspected in detail the show until Bruce Barton got involved.
+Durstine and Columbia Broadcasting System came to terms with network affiliates and its willingness to broadcast a program from an advertising firm.
+Edgar Kobak, vice president of sales at NBC Radio Network, was not happy that NBC had lost out to CBS.